Ear Infections

 Under 6 months

 Ear infection treatment for children under age of 6 months requires prompt medical attention to avoid hearing loss, which can hinder development.
-Antibiotics are typically provided, but alternative therapies may be suggested if monitored closely.
+Antibiotics are often provided, but alternative therapies may be suggested if monitored closely.
 See a doctor if your infant shows symptoms.

 6 months to 2 years